M. Jonathan Chambers

 +41 22 379 00 00

-Jonathan also holds an M.Sc. in Energy Science and Technology from ETH Zurich, and a B.Sc. in Physics with Philosophy from Durham University (UK).
-He has experience in concentrating solar power from projects at the Paul Scherrer Institute (PSI) and Airlight Energy (Biasca, CH).
-He has also worked for software-driven start-ups on data-science and simulation topics in domestic and industrial energy use at BEN Energy (Zurich) and Adaptricity (Zurich).
+Jonathan holds an M.Sc. in Energy Science and Technology from ETH Zurich, and a B.Sc. in Physics with Philosophy from Durham University (UK).
+He has experience in simulation for concentrating solar power from projects at the Paul Scherrer Institute (PSI) and Airlight Energy (Biasca, CH).
+He has also worked as a data scientist at start-ups in domestic and industrial energy use at BEN Energy (Zurich) and Adaptricity (Zurich).